nus-cs2113-AY2122S1/tp/docs/team/ericbryann.md

         long string to fit the table cell.
   * `find` command
     * What it does : filter through a list based on inputted parameters.
-    * Justification : This feature mimics a search bar feature in a GUI to address the project requirement of a user who likes to type.
+    * Justification : This feature mimics a search bar feature in a GUI application to address the project requirement of a user who likes to type.
     * Highlights :
       * Consider edge case when empty parameters are given, it will give records with empty